 - Precision writing instrument

-- Excellent level of ink flow on the page
+- Excellent flow of ink on the page

 - Gorgeous aesthetic